ShingZhanho/verbe-conjugaison-academie-francaise/README.md

 > separated by a comma (`,`).

 ### File `verbs.db`

-> [!note]
-> Unlike the JSON files, table names and column names in the database are NON-ACCENTED.
-> You should use the non-accented names when accessing the database.

 An SQLite3 database file containing the conjugation data of all verbs in the list.
 The database has three tables: